 |After 1st day of classes||No refund|

-Please note only tuition is fundable per policy above.
-Other fees such as application fee/registration fee/placement testing fee is non-refundable.
+Please note that only tuition is refundable per the above policy.
+Other fees such as the application fee, the registration fee, and the placement testing fee are non-refundable.

 To request a refund and withdraw your student, please send a complete request in writing to email@example.com.
 You must include the payee name and mailing address matching the information in the student's account in order for your request to be deemed complete and submitted.
 Please include "Refund Request" and the student's name in the subject line.
 The amount of the refund will be based on the time that a complete request is submitted; incomplete requests will not be deemed to meet deadlines for withdrawal.

-If the student is ill and chooses to withdraw from the program we can offer prorated credit towards a future program.
+If the student is ill and chooses to withdraw from the program, we can offer prorated credit (proportional based upon the first refund policy: paid tuition deducted by $200) towards a future program.
 A note from a licensed physician is required.
 The same policy applies if the IDEA MATH staff determine that your student must withdraw due to illness in order to protect the health and welfare of other students.

-For all purposes related to this refund policy, a day shall be deemed to begin at 12:01am local time in the time zone in which the program is being held.
+For all purposes related to this refund policy, a day shall be deemed to begin at 12:01am local time of US Eastern Standard Time Zone (EST).